UniBioDicts/vsm-dictionary-bioportal/README.md

 The demo works by making a Webpack dev-server bundle all source code and serve it to the browser.

+## 'Build' configuration & demo

+To use a VsmDictionary in Node.js, one can simply run `npm install` and then use `require()`.
+But it is also convenient to have a version of the code that can just be loaded via a &lt;script&gt;-tag in the browser.

+Therefore, we included `webpack.config.js` (note: the one in the root folder, _not_ the one in the 'demo' folder), which is a Webpack configuration file for generating such a browser-ready package.

+By running `npm build`, the built file will appear in a 'dist' subfolder.
+A demo-use of this file can then be seen by opening `demo-build.html` (in the 'demo' folder).
+(It includes a
+`<script src="../dist/vsm-dictionary-bioportal.min.js"></script>` tag).
+So after the build step, `demo-build.html` does not need Webpack to run.

 ## Specification

 Like all VsmDictionary subclass implementations, this package follows